 To demonstrate consistency with the GHG targets by sector for new developments described in Section 4, project proponents shall commit to a menu of best management practices (BMPs).
-Based on the targets derived above, there are two tiers of BMPs: Tier 1: Required for all projects to avoid conflicting with long-term State goals, and Tier 2: Required for projects that do not screen out of further requirements (e.g., larger or inefficient projects).
+Based on the targets derived above, there are two tiers of BMPs: Tier 1: Required for all projects to avoid conflicting with long-term State goals, and Tier 2: Required for projects that do not screen out of further requirements (e.g., large or inefficient projects).
+Approximate GHG reductions expected due to the BMPs are described in Section 5.5.
+These BMPs may be revised over time to incorporate regulatory or technological advances.